caseif/jTelemetry/README.md

 The server implementation may provide more information for non-success responses in the message depending on the status code.

+jTelemetry can be shaded as a Maven dependency.
+Add `http://repo.caseif.net/content/groups/public/` as a repository, and `net.caseif.jtelemetry:jtelemetry:1.0.0` as a dependency.

 Contributing
 ------------